About This Chapter

 Motor Skills and Movement Activities - Chapter Summary

-These short and engaging video lessons are led by subject experts who use dynamic animations and graphics to make learning movement activities and motor skills fun and simple.
-Lessons come with transcripts, so you can quickly reference vocabulary terms and video tags that you can use to refer back to main points in the lessons.
+These short and engaging video lessons are led by subject experts who use dynamic animations and graphics to make studying movement activities and motor skills fun and simple.
+Lessons come with transcripts so you can quickly reference vocabulary terms as well as timeline tags you can use to refer back to main points in the lessons.